 Every agent aspiring to build a strong digital presence wants to get an answer to the most important question: How long does it take for real estate websites to rank in the top 10?
-In this post, we’ll take a look at what it takes to land on the top positions for your most important keywords.
+In this post, we’ll take a look at what it takes to land on the top positions for your most important keywords in 2020.

 If you do some online engineering to find how long it takes for real estate websites to rank high, you’ll see there isn’t a definite answer.
 Webmasters may share their experiences but in each case, the timeframe will be different.
 Likewise, SEO experts will say that nobody can give you a precise answer.
 There are just too many factors (including the ones we don’t know about) to know for sure.

 The team at Ahrefs tried to analyze the top ranking pages (taken randomly) to see what differs them from under-performing websites.
 The insights aren’t shocking but can help site owners set realistic expectations about how long it might take to rank high.

 It’s good to remember, though, that there are more than 200 ranking factors search engines use in their ranking algorithms.
 This post takes only domain age and the time needed to get on top into account.